shrutisharma27/blog/_posts/2021-4-4-Create-Email-Salutation-Identification-ML-model-and-Run-it-in-AWS-Lambda.md

 image: assets/images/email-greetings.png
 # beforetoc: "Prism highlighter is a very powerful thing."
 toc: false
-description: "ML model help identify and remove the salutation line from the actual email body.
-Running the model in Lambda helps keep our AWS bill in control"
+description: "ML model to help identify and remove the salutation line from the actual email body.
+Running the model on [AWS Lambda](https://aws.amazon.com/lambda/) helps keep our AWS bill in control"
 # rating: 4.5
 ---
-# What we are going to do?

-Create an ML model which will identify a salutation line or greeting line from an email.
-Then run this model on [AWS Lambda](https://aws.amazon.com/lambda/).
+We will create a ML model to help identify and remove the salutation line from the actual email body.
+Running the model on [AWS Lambda](https://aws.amazon.com/lambda/) helps keep our AWS bill in control.

 ## Why?